Harrison-Miller/Sigdex/docs/RegimentOptionsTODO.md

 # Tzeentch - all correct

 # Slaanesh
-* dexcessa should be beguiler XOR synessa
-* synessa should be beguiler XOR dexcessa
 * sylesske should be beguiler XOR dark egoist

 # Nurgle - all correct